Shakedown! (theStart album): Release and promotion

-Although theSTART were well received by critics and audiences, Shakedown! was a commercial failure upon its release, and Echo later remarked that the album had been "destroyed".
-Aimee Echo attributed the album's lack of success to The Label's marketing and promotion of Shakedown!; she remarked that The Label, which only had four people working on the label during its existence, was understaffed and the company had very few connections to its distributor, Geffen.
+Although theSTART were well received by critics and audiences, Shakedown! was a commercial failure upon its release, and Aimee Echo later remarked that the album had been "destroyed".
+Echo attributed the album's lack of success to The Label's marketing and promotion of Shakedown!; she remarked that The Label, which only had four people working on the label during its existence, was understaffed and the company had very few connections to its distributor, Geffen.
 Notably, The Label prevented theSTART from touring in support of Shakedown! until two weeks before the album's release, a decision which she felt hurt its sales.
-Other factors contributing to the album's low sales was the band's decision to tour with artists who may not have been receptive to the band's music, and the fact that Shakedown! was released at a time when the nu metal and rap metal genres were at their peak popularity, causing it to get lost in "a manure field of [...] date-rape rock".
+Other factors contributing to the album's low sales was the band's decision to tour with artists whose audiences may not have been receptive to the band's music, and the fact that Shakedown! was released at a time when the nu metal and rap metal genres were at their peak popularity, causing it to get lost in "a manure field of [...] date-rape rock".

 After the band's tour with Incubus ended, theSTART were notified that The Label Records was closing down.
-Aimee Echo felt that The Firm, Inc. had "branched itself out in a lot of different directions financially and they didn't feel [like] they wanted to put any more money into the record label", resulting in its closure.
+Aimee Echo said that The Firm, Inc. had "branched itself out in a lot of different directions financially and they didn't feel [like] they wanted to put any more money into the record label", resulting in its closure.
 The band publicly parted ways with The Label/Geffen in January 2002.
 At the time of the band's departure from the label, Shakedown! had sold 9,300 copies in the United States, according to Nielsen SoundScan.

-Reception
+Critical reception

 Shakedown! received generally positive reviews from critics.
 Mat Hocking of Drowned in Sound awarded the album a perfect 10 rating, hailing it as "a blueprint for a groundbreaking new revolution in rock music."
 AllMusic's Bret Love said that, outside of a weak mid-section and some issues with "retro kitsch", the album "provides many moments of flashback fun."
 Julia Watts and Michelle Woodgeard of The Lantern considered Shakedown! to be an "impressive debut album" featuring a "uniquely harsh, yet catchy-pop music quality that could rocket it to stardom."

-ThePRP's Wookubus praised the album as "passionate and honest, catchy and simplistic", although he felt that fans of Echo and Miller's previous bands would be disappointed by its pop stylings.
-Frank Meyer of KNAC.com found the album to be "pretty cool", although he believed that the album was too "new wavey" for fans of heavy metal, given theSTART's coverage in publications such as Metal Hammer and Kerrang!.
-Ink 19 's Marcel Feldmar felt that the album was "teenage driven", and that its synth-driven approach didn't "[do] justice to [its] sound."
-The Battalion's Micah Grau awarded the album two stars out of five, and criticized the album's "lack of catchy lyrics, over synthesized sounds, and similar songs".
+Conversely, The Battalion's Micah Grau awarded the album two stars out of five, criticizing the album's "lack of catchy lyrics, over synthesized sounds, and similar songs".

 In February 2002, Shakedown! was ranked seventh on Alternative Press' Critic's Poll for the Top 10 albums of 2001.

 Track listing

+All lyrics are written by Aimee Echo; all music is composed by Jamie Miller.